 Formation of the Leongatha Cycling Club

-Compiled from –“A short history” by Jim Geary and historical records.
+Compiled from –“A short history” by Jim Geary and from historical records.

-In 1957, 1st Constable Jim Geary who was a competitive racing cyclist stationed at Leongatha conducted the Leongatha heats of the Victorian School Boy’s Cycling Championships.
-There were four local school boy’s competing, including Norm Geary.
-He also conducted the 1958 heats and again there were four competing, this time including Allan Williams and in 1959 included Andrew Martin.
-Jim was also assigned the running of the 1960 Gippsland Zone final held in Leongatha.
+In 1957, 1st Constable Jim Geary who was [a competitive racing cyclist] stationed at Leongatha conducted the Leongatha heats of the Victorian School Boy’s Cycling Championships.
+There were four local school boys’ competing, including Jim’s son Norm.
+Jim also conducted the 1958 heats and again there were four competing, this time including Allan Williams and in 1959 included Andrew Martin.
+In addition, Jim was assigned the running of the 1960 Gippsland Zone final held in Leongatha.